-Join Taz Tally for an in-depth discussion in this video Achieving super accurate, target-based color corrections, part of Exploring Photoshop: Mastering Curves.
+Join Taz Tally for an in-depth discussion in this video Achieving super accurate, target-based color corrections, part of Advanced Photoshop: Curves.

 - For this project, we're going…to do a second target-based correction,…but it's going to be a more accurate one.…We're going to start with the final product…that we ended up with with the previous project…which was an eyedropper-based quick…and dirty version using the target.…We're going to keep that color correction curve…so we can compare and contrast…when we get done with this one.…So if you've just found and were attracted…by the more accurate version,…I really want to encourage you to go back…and preview or review the previous project…in which we used the eyedroppers.…